 KISS and Root Cause Analysis

 I’ve heard many “experts” claim that you need to apply the KISS principle when it comes to root cause analysis.
-You may hear this too and I want you to understand where these experts lead many people astray.
+You may hear this too.
+You may want to keep your root cause analysis simple.
+I want you to understand where these experts lead many people astray.

 Make things as simple as possible, but not simpler.

 Why Simple Root Cause Analysis Isn’t So Simple

 So let’s start with some of the reasons that these experts say you need to use simple techniques and debunk or demystify each one.
 Here’s a list of common expert advice.

 - It’s a waste of time to use full root cause analysis on every problem.